 In its early days, the internet was represented by static HTML pages and Internet Relay Chats akin to electronic walls of text that only allowed limited interactivity.
-Today, we have dynamic social media websites, and interactive applications that have brought about dramatic changes to the world.

-Web 2.0 vs. Web 3.0
+Web 2 vs. Web 3

-Evolution of The Internet: A Brief History
+Evolution Of The Internet: A Brief History

 At the very beginning, Web 1.0 was nothing more than a private network of connected computers sharing information.
 Early users of this internet had to ask for permission to connect or be online.
 However, Berners-Lee, the inventor of the World Wide Web, quickly realized that the internet’s full potential would be best achieved through a platform accessible by anyone.

 Web 1.0 is best characterized as an internet user going to his or her desktop, opening Internet Explorer or AOL, visiting a static website, reading and sending an email, and leaving the internet.
 It was purely static content consumption and textual communication based.

 On Web 2.0 (beginning around 2003-2004), instead of boring static HTML pages, suddenly, anyone could create interactive websites with any content they wished to upload.
 As speeds, servers, and developers’ skills improved, this gave birth to new types of online applications such as the social media or video game streaming sites that we’re accustomed to today.